-A guide on what to expect when moving from child to adult mental health services and what do do if things don't go the way they should.
+A guide on what to expect when moving from child to adult mental health services, and what to do if things don't go the way they should.

-Moving from CAMHS (Children and Adolescent Mental Health Services) to Adult Mental Health Services, sometimes called 'transition', can feel like a really worrying and uncertain time.
+Moving from CAMHS (Children and Adolescent Mental Health Services) to Adult Mental Health Services (AMHS), sometimes called 'transition', can feel like a really worrying and uncertain time.

 We're here to help you understand what should happen and where to find support if you're having any problems.

 We have information on: